 If you’ve followed along on my blog and social media for any time at all then you know that two of the things that I enjoy most are traveling and shopping.
-This summer, these two loves have combined, with a partnership between the Normandy region and Galeries Lafayette.
-One of my very favorite French regions has teamed up with one of my favorite places to shop, with a summer retail event called Normandie Chérie or “Beloved Normandy.”
-From July 5 through September 1, discover Normandy without leaving Paris at Galeries Lafayette’s Haussmann stores, windows, and rooftop terrace.
+One of my very favorite French regions teamed up with one of my favorite places to shop, with a 2019 summer retail event called Normandie Chérie or “Beloved Normandy.”

 Discover Normandy in Paris

 In partnership with Saveurs de Normandie, you’ll find fine traditional Norman products such as Sassy cider, Calvados from La Ferme de Billy, and Isigny Sainte Mère butter.
-You can also enjoy tastings, as well as various pop-ups throughout the cupola, men’s and gourmet stores.
-Dive into delicious Normandy-inspired dishes at restaurants such as Angelina, Lafayette Café, and Vue sur Coupole.
-Between sampling the Norman deliciousness, pick up a traditional striped Saint James mariner shirt, a perfect souvenir from France.
-Plus, the summer sales are on until August 6, making it an even better time to visit Galeries Lafayette!
+Pick up a traditional striped Saint James mariner shirt, a perfect souvenir from France.

-Wander through the stores and notice the timbered houses of Rouen, the docks of Le Havre, and the boardwalk and colorful umbrellas of Deauville.
-Don’t miss the photography series by Kourtney Roy.
-The Canadian photographer living in Normandy created a series of photos set in some of Normandy’s most iconic settings: Cité de la Mer in Cherbourg, Port-Racine, l’île Tatihou de Saint-Vaast-la-Hougue, and Le Havre.
-Find these photos on the windows lining Boulevard Haussmann.
+Kourtney Roy, a Canadian photographer living in Normandy created a series of photos for Galeries Lafayette set in some of Normandy’s most iconic settings: Cité de la Mer in Cherbourg, Port-Racine, l’île Tatihou de Saint-Vaast-la-Hougue, and Le Havre.

 I last visited Caen in 2014, during my Spiritual Tour of Normandy with Atout France.
 It’s a city filled with significant history from William the Conquer to World War II.
 In addition to the iconic 11th century Abbaye-aux-Hommes, Caen is also home to Abbaye-aux-Dames, which was founded by William the Conqueror’s wife, Matilda of Flanders, and dedicated to the Holy Trinity.
 Once a shelter to girls from aristocratic Norman families, the building has also been used as barracks, a warehouse, hotel, hospice, and now, it’s home to the Lower Normandy Regional Council.
 The Holy Trinity Abbey Church holds the body of Queen Matilda.